-I've yet to figure out how such objectives might be best accomplished, but I have figured out how, despite 35 U.S.C. § 122, it learned of those pending applications.
-Because the PTO would have been required to keep them in confidence, a competitor surely relayed the information.
+I've yet to figure out how such objectives might be best accomplished, but a more easily answered question is: How did the company learn that the applications were pending?
+Even now, 35 U.S.C. § 122 would pose a problem.
+At the time, however, it required all applications to be kept secret prior to issue.
+Thus, the answer must be that a competitor relayed the information.